More Weeds That Deer Don’t Eat

 4 September 2024

-Last weekend I noticed this group of tall plants in Schenley Park with a distinctly Christmas tree shape, shown above.
-They are not beautiful, they are certainly weeds, and they are thriving in a place where deer have eaten all the non-poisonous native plants.
-These are either poisonous or unpalatable.
+Last weekend I noticed this group of tall plants in Schenley Park with a distinctly Christmas tree shape.
+They are certainly weeds and are thriving in an area where deer have eaten all the non-poisonous native plants.
+But they haven’t eaten these.

 I took a closeup of the leaves and asked Picture This to identify it: Sweet wormwood (Artemisia annua), native to temperate Asia.